Contents

 Example: Capture UTM data in Salesforce by adding parameters to lead forms.

-UTM parameters can affect SEO if they create duplicate content or are indexed by search engines.
+Impact of UTM parameters on SEOUTM parameters can affect SEO if they create duplicate content or are indexed by search engines.

 UTM parameters are invaluable for tracking and analysing marketing campaigns, providing detailed insights into traffic sources and user engagement.
 By following best practices and avoiding common pitfalls, marketers can leverage UTM parameters to enhance their digital marketing strategies and achieve better ROI.